-Estevan Mayor Roy Ludwig delivered the annual State of the City Address to the Estevan Chamber of Commerce during the Chamber's monthly meeting on February 13.
+Estevan Mayor Roy Ludwig delivered his annual State of the City address to the Estevan Chamber of Commerce during the chamber's monthly meeting February 12.

 Much of the content was similar to the New Year's Address that he issued at an Estevan City Council meeting in January.
 Ludwig recapped 2013's accomplishments, such as the housing plan, the new water reservoir, the rebuild of Highway 47, the arrival of curbside recycling and the switch to front yard pick-up.
 He also discussed the 2014 budget and council's plan to pay down debt.

 And he spoke on a couple of recent management developments.
 He said that council is very happy to have Amber Smale hired as the new City manager.

 Ludwig also noted that a new police chief could be hired as soon as next week.
 Current chief Del Block will retire in the spring.